Telecominfraproject/wlan-cloud-ucentralgw/README.md

 - 7 : LOG_DEBUG       7       /* debug-level messages */

 ##### `data`
 This is optional data that may be added in the log message.
+It must be a JSON document.

 #### Config change pending event
 AP Sends a log whenever necessary.
 This message is intended to tell the controller that the AP